 Initially it was very difficult for the informal group to find financial resources to start their business, however the contribution of Unipolis Foundation was very important to solve this barrier.
 A network of professionals was also created who could work with ADDLab on specific projects, providing necessary skills.
 To let customers know about services, ADDLab use classical and 2.0 marketing tools: web site, events and laboratory, social network.
 They are working to build a large network.
 At the moment they are in contact with other young companies in Palermo and Rome to exchange customers and opportunities.
 They are applying 3D Hub, a European network for printing on demand.
 The partnership with Laser Center in Bari, gives ADDLab free use of the places and will link to customers, if they need ADDLab’s products and services.
 They want to use this model to develop new partnerships.

-Condiviso is a consortium cooperative which aggregates 9 businesses and professionals in the area of business services, including: communication, ICT, marketing, access to finance, architectural assistance, event organization, etc. The objective of the consortium is to improve members’ portfolios through the synergy of members’ competences.
-The consortium is also interested, in the long term, in creating a center for supporting start ups and innovative, sustainable ideas generated through collaborative and cooperative work.
+Condiviso is a multistakeholder cooperative which aggregates 13 businesses and professionals in the area of business services, including: communication, ICT, marketing, access to finance, architectural assistance, event organization, etc. The objective of the cooperative is to improve members’ portfolios through the synergy of members’ competences.
+The cooperative is also interested, in the long term, in creating a center for supporting start ups and innovative, sustainable ideas generated through collaborative and cooperative work.

-Its coworking location is situated at the centre of Genova and currently they are involved with ICT and media sector, event planning, business services and technical assistance to businesses.
-The cooperative will probably be placed next to the Economics Department of the University of Genoa, which is entirely in line with the mission of the cooperative: host brilliant sustainable ideas and harvest new potential businesses started by young people.
+Its coworking location is situated in the centre of Genova and they are currently involved in ICT and media sector, event planning, business services and technical assistance to businesses.
+The is being established next to the Economics Department of the University of Genoa, which is entirely in line with the mission of the cooperative: host brilliant sustainable ideas and harvest new potential businesses started by young people.

 Structure and membership